crypticwisdom/Python_notes/Python Language/1-python-notes.md

 ### String Methods

-String Methods are used to perform extra action on a string.
+String Methods are used to perform extra actions on a string.

 - .lower() -> "String".lower() => 'string".
 - .upper()